 Always double-check your itinerary the day before you travel.
 It’s amazing how easy it is to have the wrong time in your head – or is that just me?!
 Airlines and travel operators can also switch things around.

-Give the house a quick spruce up so it’s not a complete tip to come back to.
-This is an opportunity to rope in the kiddos to tackle a room each eh!
+Give the house a quick spruce up, so it’s not a complete tip to return to.
+This is an opportunity for the kids to tackle a room and your husband/wife or partner!

 - A set of keys

 - Ensure there is enough pet food and/or kitty litter to last the duration of your time away

 - Your contact details/contact details of a local friend or family member in case of emergency